Moniece Slaughter Responds To Nia Riley And Lil Fizz Dating Rumors

 A photo posted by The Shade Room (@theshaderoom) on

-It looks like Moniece is cool with Lil Fizz and Nia Riley dating but the drama may heat up when the next season of LHHH returns.
-In the last season of the series Moniece asked Fizz for a donation so that she can have another child.
+It looks like Moniece is cool with Lil Fizz and Nia Riley dating, but the drama may heat up when the next season of LHHH returns.
+In the last season of the series, Moniece asked Fizz for a donation so that she can have another child.
 While she was not interested in a relationship with him, Moniece is not interested in having a child with another man.

 Merry Xmas ❤???? @moniece_slaughter #firstchristmas #mylove #DTK #monieceslaughter